 If you rent out a property for house in multiple occupancy (HMO), you may require a licence from your local authority.

-If you rent out or intend to rent out a house in multiple occupation which has three or more storeys and occupied by five or more people (who form more than one household) then you are required to have a licence.
+If you rent out or intend to rent out a house in multiple occupation which is occupied by five or more people (who form more than one household) then you are required to have a licence.

 A House in Multiple Occupation (HMO) is a building where the people who live there, do not live together as a single household.
 These properties are occupied by households or individuals who live independently of each other.
 The most common types of HMOs are: